alexxjamess/museum-view/testing.md

 - Facebook Icon takes user to facebook home page in new window as expected as musuem view facebook account not active.
 - Instagram Icon takes user to Instagram home page in new window as expected as musuem view Instagram account not active.
 - Twitter Icon takes user to Twitter home page in new window as expected as musuem view Twitter account not active.
+### Gallery
+#### Navigation Bar
+- Explore, Gallery, Register and Contact Us Page all work correctly taking user to correct page without opening a new window.
+#### Logo
+- Image when clicked works correctly taking user to home/index page.
+#### Carousel
+- Buttons to go to next and previous slides work as expected
+- Tabs to pick an image work as expected
+- All images are shown
+- All captions are shown
+#### Social Media Buttons
+- Facebook Icon takes user to facebook home page in new window as expected as musuem view facebook account not active.
+- Instagram Icon takes user to Instagram home page in new window as expected as musuem view Instagram account not active.
+- Twitter Icon takes user to Twitter home page in new window as expected as musuem view Twitter account not active.
 ## Validator Testing

 ### HTML - Index